 Stress incontinence happens when your bladder leaks urine during physical activity.

-This type of leakage is thought to be caused by weak pelvic floor muscles or weakened supportive tissues in the pelvis.
+This type of leakage may be caused by weak pelvic floor muscles or weak supportive tissues in the pelvis.

 Pelvic floor muscle exercises (Kegels) help make the muscles stronger and work better.
 This may help you stop leaking urine.

 Tightening pelvic floor muscles before doing any activity that often leads to leakage can be helpful.